Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 I’ll explain the differences between each type of portrait photography.

 First of all, consider that portraits precede the invention of photography.
-Painters created their portraits in formal sessions where the subject had to remain still while the artist worked to capture their likeness.
+Painters created their portraits with formal sessions where the subject had to remain still while the artist worked to capture their likeness.

 A studio is just a box of a room and you have to bring things inside it to create the environment you desire.